 Rocky Linux appears to be gaining acceptance at a rapid pace!
 Stats from our OpenLogic image usage show that our Rocky Linux images are launched as much as (or more than) the other Enterprise Linux distribution images that we publish, including CentOS.

-If you're working with open source Enterprise Linux deployments, OpenLogic can provide the expert technical support and services you need to succeed.
-Whether that's with end of life CentOS Linux versions, or with new distributions like Rocky Linux, our team is here to help.
+If you're working with Rocky Linux, OpenLogic can provide the expert technical support and services you need to succeed in the enterprise.
 Talk to an expert today and see how we can support your goals.

 - Blog - What's New in AlmaLinux 9

 - Blog - What to Expect in Rocky Linux 9

 - Blog - What Happened to CentOS and What to Do Next

 - Blog - Finding the Right Linux Distribution for Your Organization

 - Blog - What's Next for CentOS Stream